-Section 3 - Risk in PE
+Section 4 - Risk in PE

-It is clear from the previous section that PE Funds tend to have markedly different return profiles compared to public market investors.
+It is clear from Section 2 that PE Funds tend to have markedly different return profiles compared to public market investors.
 On average, top quartile PE returns exceed the returns of public market investors.
-However, the potential for high returns comes with a cost - high returns are by no means guaranteed, which is why the range of PE returns is much wider relative to public market returns.
+However, the potential for high returns comes with associated risk, which is reflected in the wide range of PE returns relative to the comparatively narrower range of public market returns.
 These points suggest that while PE offers the potential for outsized returns, investors also face greater risks of poor performance.